aliwatters/sandbox/2020/docker-kubernetes-course/README.md

 Server counting app, see `visits` directory.
 Introduce `docker-compose` -- restarts is something I'd not gone into before.

 ## Section 6 - production grade workflow

+Nice, using gitub and feature branches.
+Changes to the course;

+`npx create-react-app frontend` -- rather than install `create-react-app` globally

+Yarn is used by default, not npm.
+Should be able to use interchangebly.

+Note; remove `node_modules` before building image.
+This save 155mb being copied in! (`create-react-app` installs this, only needed in the container which we're setting up for dev)

+**Lesson 72**:

+`docker run -it -p 3000:3000 CONTAINER_ID` -- needs the `-it`

+**Lesson 75**:

+docker volumes, great. `$ docker run -p 3000:3000 -v /app/node_modules -v $PWD:/app bb8db8695daf `

+Note: the `-v /app/node_modules` -- doesn't exist in the host, but adds a volume for the image.

+**Lesson 76**:

+`docker-compose` version of the commands above.

+**Lesson 81**:

+Test setup